PipelineFX/docs/versioned_docs/version-8.0.0/knowledge-base/source-code-examples/python/beginner-python-submission-and-dependencies/Basic+Python+job+submission+-+SimpleCmd+Compatibility+and+Application+Specific+Parameters.md

     # this should throw an exception if we've exhuasted all other possibilities
     import qb

 def main():

-    # The parameters here are the same as before, with exceptions noted
+    # The first few parameters are the same as the previous examples
     job = {}
-    job['name'] = 'python test job - echo the frame number'

-    # This time, we will request 4 instances (previously known as subjobs).
-    # By requesting 4 instances, assuming there are 4 open slots on the farm,
-    # up to 4 agenda items will be processed simultaneously.
-    job['cpus'] = 4

-    # In the last example, we used the prototype 'cmdline' which implied a single
-    # command being run on the farm.
-This time, we will use the 'cmdrange' prototype
-    # which tells Qube that we are running a command per agenda item.
+    job['name'] = 'Maya BatchRender (arnold) TUTORIAL'
     job['prototype'] = 'cmdrange'

+    job['cpus'] = 1
+    job['priority'] = 9999

+    # Below creates an empty package dictionary
     package = {}

-    # Just like the last example, we create a package parameter called 'cmdline'.
+    # Below instructs the Qube!
+GUI which submission UI to use for resubmission
+    package['simpleCmdType'] = 'Maya BatchRender (arnold)'

+    # Below defines the camera used for the render
+    package['-cam'] = 'test'

+    # Below defines the project location
+    package['-proj'] = 'X:/storage/'

+    # Below defines the maya renderer to be used
+    package['-renderer'] = 'arnold'

+    # Below defines the renderlayer to be rendered
+    package['-rl'] = 'test'

-    # This is the command that will be run for every agenda item.
-QB_FRAME_NUMBER,
+    # Below defines the command to be run.
+This is necessary for our API submission,
-    # however, is unique to cmdrange.
-The text QB_FRAME_NUMBER will be replaced with
-    # the actual frame number at run time.
-    package['cmdline'] = 'echo QB_FRAME_NUMBER'
+    # but will be re-generate based on user defined parameters upon resubmission.
+    package['cmdline'] = '"C:/Program Files/Autodesk/Maya2025/bin/Render.exe" -s QB_FRAME_START -e QB_FRAME_END -b QB_FRAME_STEP -cam "test" -rl "test" -proj "X:/storage/" -renderer "arnold" "X:/storage/test.mb"'

+    # Below defines the maya executable location
+    package['mayaExecutable'] = 'C:/Program Files/Autodesk/Maya2025/bin/Render.exe'

+    # below defines the range of the job to be rendered
+    package['range'] = '1-100'

+    # Below defines the scenefile location
+    package['scenefile'] = 'X:/storage/test.mb'

+    # Below sets the job's package to the package dictionary we just created
     job['package'] = package

-    # Now we must create our agenda list.
-This is an absolutely essential part of
-    # submitting jobs with agenda items (i.e. frames).
-    # First we define a range.
-The range is in typical number range format where:
-    #  1-5 means frames 1,2,3,4,5
-    #  1,3,5 means frames 1,3, and 5
-    #  1-5,7 means frames 1,2,3,4,5,7
-    #  1-10x3 means frames 1,4,7,10
-    agendaRange = '0-60x10'  # will evaluate to 0,10,20,30,40,50,60

     # Using the given range, we will create an agenda list using qb.genframes
-    agenda = qb.genframes(agendaRange)
+    agenda = qb.genframes(package['range'])

     # Now that we have a properly formatted agenda, assign it to the job
     job['agenda'] = agenda

+    listOfJobsToSubmit = []
+    listOfJobsToSubmit.append(job)

     # As before, we create a list of 1 job, then submit the list.
 Again, we
     # could submit just the single job w/o the list, but submitting a list is
     # good form.
-    listOfJobsToSubmit = []
-    listOfJobsToSubmit.append(job)
     listOfSubmittedJobs = qb.submit(listOfJobsToSubmit)
     for job in listOfSubmittedJobs:
         print(job['id'])

 if __name__ == "__main__":
     main()
     sys.exit(0)